 Note: Homework and evening study is highly recommended to prepare for the exam.

-Institute of Management is an APMG-International Accredited Training Organisation and will conduct the exam on behalf of the Accredited Examination Institute PeopleCert, subject to their terms and conditions.
+Institute of Management will conduct the exam on behalf of the Accredited Examination Institute PeopleCert, subject to their terms and conditions.

 - Introducing portfolio management